Khan/style-guides/style/react.md

 propTypes.
 This documents that props need to be passed to a model.
 ([example](https://github.com/Khan/webapp/blob/32aa862769d4e93c477dc0ee0388816056252c4a/javascript/search-package/search-results-list.jsx#L14))

+If you as passing data through to a child component, you can use the prop-type `<child-class>.propTypes.<prop-name>`.

 Avoid these non-descriptive prop-types:
    * `React.PropTypes.any`
    * `React.PropTypes.array`